1. Framework Architecture

 1.3.
 Plugins

-Plugins are higher-level objects that can bring in one or more Interfaces, settings definitions, parameters, validations, etc. They are documented in Making ARMI-based Apps and armi.plugins.
+Plugins are higher-level objects that can add things to the simulations like Interfaces, settings definitions, parameters, validations, etc. They are documented in Making ARMI-based Apps and armi.plugins.

 1.3.1.
 Entry Points